 Silver does tarnish over time, due to a natural reaction to air and moisture. but can easily be cleaned with a silver polishing cloth.
 Start first with warm water and mild soap, that is often all that is needed.

 - For heavy silver tarnish, I recommend first using a silver cleaning cloth.

-- For Silver set with stones like these Sunburst Turquoise Earrings, avoid harsh silver cleaning solutions like Tarn-X. Instead, use a small amount of baking soda toothpaste, or baking soda mixed with white vinegar and gently rub it onto the silver with your fingers.
+- For Silver set with stones, avoid harsh silver cleaning solutions like Tarn-X. Instead, use a small amount of baking soda toothpaste, or baking soda mixed with white vinegar and gently rub it onto the silver with your fingers.
 Rinse and dry

 - The best defense against silver tarnish is prevention!
 Store your silver jewelry in little plastic bags or toss one of those little silica packs that come in your vitamins in your jewelry box to absorb moisture and prevent tarnishing.

 - Whatever you do, don't keep your silver jewelry in the bathroom!
 The constant humidity will accelerate the tarnishing process!

 Brass is an alloy (mix) of copper and zinc.

 Because of the copper content of brass, it can react with your skin and turn it green (sorry, but it's true!)
 The good news is that it's harmless and will easily wash off with soap and water.
 You can also use a jewelry shield coating to prevent this, or just remove your brass jewelry when you are doing any kind of sweaty activities.

 Another unfortunate truth about brass is that it will tarnish eventually.
 No matter what they tell you, no matter how it is coated or waxed or whatever protection spell is placed upon it: it will tarnish.